• There are no suggestions because the search field is empty.

 Long Term Care State Payroll Tax Update

-Updated January 29, 2024
+Updated October 10, 2024

 This update is intended for our community of LTC planning advocates and insurance practitioners to stay up-to-date on the latest legislative news regarding any proposed long-term care state payroll tax that we are following at BuddyIns.
 This is not a comprehensive assessment, so please email us with any news from your neck of the woods.

-NEW!
-See California update below for most current information.
 Also see our California Proposes Payroll Tax page.

 State Legislation

-Currently, six states are actively considering legislation to address the high cost of long-term care potentially through a long-term care state payroll tax, with two of the most populous states, California and New York, among them.
+Currently, seven states are actively considering legislation to address the high cost of long-term care potentially through a long-term care state payroll tax, with two of the most populous states, California and New York, among them.
 The reason these states are important:

 • The cost of care in these states is higher than average